fschn90/nixos/README.md

 added photos folder from rainbow host to be synced in syncthing.nix

 add `/tank/Photos` as external library in immich admin web gui.

+### Citrix <a name="citrix"></a>

+---

+First downlaoded the tar.gz installation file from the citrix homepage, getting the correct version is important. then `nix-prefetch-url file://$PWD/linuxx64-22.12.0.12.tar.gz`, again with the correct version.

 ---